RuizeHan/RuizeHan.github.io/_pages/service.md

 * Reviewer of IEEE Transaction on Pattern Analysis and Machine Intelligence
 * Reviewer of IEEE Transaction on Multimedia
+* IEEE Transactions on Circuits and Systems for Video Technology
 * Reviewer of Neurocomputing
 * Reviewer of Pattern Recognition Letters
 * Reviewer of Electronics Letters
 * Reviewer of ICCV-21
 * Reviewer of CVPR-21, 22
+* Reviewer of ECCV-22
 * Reviewer of AAAI-21, 22
 * Reviewer of IJCAI-20
 * Reviewer of ICME-22